Pull from upstream before solving this task.

 Debian/Ubuntu the following line will do the job:

-Do NOT make any other changes in the
+Do NOT make any other changes to the

-When you open the folder of this task, you will notice four files:
+When you open the folder of this task, you will notice five files:

-snake.h: This file contains relevant includes, typedefs and predefined values, you can change them as you wish but be careful, you must not push this file, therefor all changes are irrelevant for us.
+searescue.h: This file contains relevant includes, typedefs, predefined values.
+You can change them as you wish but be careful: you MUST NOT commit changes to this file.
+Therefore, all changes are irrelevant for us.

-You must not create ANY global variables, delete existing code (comments can be changed and added, of course) or rearrange existing code!
-Adding new functions within the snake.c file is okay.
+You must not create ANY global variables, delete existing code outside of the TODOs (comments can be changed and added, of course), or rearrange existing code!
 Be careful, do not delete any needed functions declared in the header file.